 Robert is an original Austinite and has kicked around this town for a good long while.
 He's very happy to be a part of the cast of The Susie House and hopes everyone else is happy, too, or at least content.

 Corey is a filmmaker currently working on commercials, short films, and music videos in Austin, TX.
 An Iowa native, Kline attended The University of Iowa Cinema program.
-Kline also works as a digital art, technology, and filmmaking instructor across the country.
+Corey also works as a digital art, technology, and filmmaking instructor across the country.
 Awards include the Award of Excellence from the Iowa Motion Picture Association for “Diary of a Superhero,” which he produced.
 Most recently, his short film Written in Ink was shown at the 2023 Austin Film Festival.